< back to Producing Your Thesis

 Administrative Preliminaries

-digital library repository user at any time, but to submit an ETD, you must first provide the Doctoral Examinations or Master's Office with the following written confirmation (letter or email) from your supervisor (for minor corrections) or the convenor of your modifications committee (for minor modifications), that your thesis is in final form and approved.
+You can register as a digital library repository user at any time, but to submit an ETD, you must first provide the Graduate Program Completion Office with the following written confirmation (letter or email) from your supervisor (for editorial corrections) or the convenor of your Final Oral Examination Subcommittee (for minor revisions), that your thesis is in final form and approved.

 Embargoes on Thesis Release